Considering using a menstrual cup as a teen?

 Will I lose my virginity if I use a menstrual cup?

 No, in most western cultures you are considered a virgin until you have sexual intercourse.
 Whilst internal menstrual products like menstrual cups and tampons may stretch or tear the hymen (the thin membrane that covers or partly covers the opening to the vagina), you are still considered to be a virgin until you have sex.
 If keeping your hymen intact is important to you, your culture or religion, then no form of internal sanitary products should be used.
+If you are a virgin, you can find lots of helpful tips for making a menstrual cup work for you here.

 Does using a menstrual cup hurt?